Analytical Model of Disk Evaporation and State Transitions in Accreting Black Holes: Discussion

 \subsection{Comparisons with Other Models}

-Various numerical models have been proposed based on the original work of \mmh.
+Various numerical models have been proposed based on the original work of \mmh (see \citealt{Liu2022} for a review).
 In later works, the same authors discussed the effect of changing the viscosity parameter \citep{Meyer-Hofmeister2001,Qiao2009} and reducing the conductivity of the plasma \citep{Meyer-Hofmeister2006}.
 A virtue of our analytic solutions is that they show explicitly how various quantities depend on the viscosity parameter and conduction coefficient.
 Our model is consistent with the previous numerical studies.
 An improved prescription for radial derivatives was introduced in \citet{Meyer-Hofmeister2003} in place of the approximation shown in Equation~\eqref{eq:MM_rad_approx}.
 However, they still limited themselves to evaporation, whereas our model shows that there is condensation at radii $r<r_b$.

 Building upon the MM evaporation model, \citet{Rozanska2000a,Rozanska2000b,Liu2002,Qian2007} considered the effects of a two-temperature plasma and Compton cooling at small radii in the accretion system.
+A scenario where the Compton-cooled corona irradiates the underlying disk was studied by \citet{Liu2011,Qiao2017}, which is similar to our model set-up in Section~\ref{sec:compton_cooling}.
+However, our model is different in that we additionally consider direct magnetic heating.
 Recently, \citet{Cheng2020} further improved the model by including radiation pressure and magnetic-reconnection heating in the model, and compared the predictions with observations of broadband spectra.
 The work presented here is different from these studies in that we provide simple and analytical solutions.
 Quantitative comparisons will be possible only after our model is expanded to include two-temperature effects.

 Our disk-corona model is complementary to the work of \citet{Spruit2002} who investigated the evaporative process and transition to ADAF specifically at the truncation radius.
-Re-condensation of the ADAF back to an inner disk region closer to the black hole has been studied by \citet{Liu2006,Liu2007,Meyer2007,Taam2008} by making use of ADAF solutions.
+Re-condensation of the ADAF back to an inner disk region closer to the black hole has been studied by \citet{Liu2006,Liu2007,Meyer2007,Taam2008} by starting from ADAF solutions and modifying them to consider disk-corona interactions.